 In HVAC applications, fans with asynchronous motors can be controlled with a frequency converter or with a fan speed controller.
 Both have their pros and cons.
 A frequency controller offers the most accurate control and is energy efficient.
 A fan speed controller is cheaper and much easier to install and use.

-A frequency converter will optimize both the motor voltage and the frequency of the motor current via pulse width modulation.
+A frequency inverter will optimize both the motor voltage and the frequency of the motor current via pulse width modulation.
 This requires IGBTs.
 Insulated Gate Bipolar Transistors are high-performance electronic components that can switch high-power electrical currents at very high frequencies.
 This technology enables optimum engine control, but it is not cheap.
 Usually a V/f or scalar frequency controller is chosen to control fans.
 A scalar frequency converter keeps the ratio V/f constant (constant torque) over the entire speed range.
 These are the simplest frequency converters given the small amount of motor data required by the drive.
 Only a limited configuration is necessary to control the motor.
 V/f is the only control method that allows multiple motors to be controlled by one frequency converter.
 In such applications, all motors start and stop at the same time and follow the same speed reference.

 EC motors – motors with built-in speed controller